 October 18, 1989 - Communist Party chief Erich Honecker is ousted and is replaced by Egon Krenz.

-November 1, 1989 - More than half million people participate in a pro-freedom rally in East Berlin, demanding free elections.
+November 1, 1989 - More than a half million people participate in a pro-freedom rally in East Berlin, demanding free elections.

 November 2, 1989 - Egon Krenz announces sweeping political and economic reforms.